dev-tch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5-execute : Write a script that adds execute permission to the owner of the file hello script 6-multiple_permissions : Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7-everybody : Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+script 5-execute : Write a script that adds execute permission to the owner of the file hello script 6-multiple_permissions : Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7-everybody : Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello script 8-James_Bond : Owner: no permission at all  , Group: no permission at all , Other users: all the permissions  to file hello